sse-labs/thesis-template/README.md

 ```
 ### Usage with Overleaf

 Works out of the box...
-Just set the main file to thesis.tex in the settings.
+Just set the main file to thesis.tex and the compiler to XeLaTeX in the settings.

 ## Things you don't need to take care of